Wiarton Ontario's first newspaper, the Echo made its debut in 1879.

 Consequently, when this bylaw was defeated, the Wiarton Ontario's first newspaper editor was enraged.
 A July 26, 1879 editorial attacked the narrow-minded outlook from the position that what was good for Wiarton, was therefore good for the rest of the Bruce Peninsula.

 Despite various setbacks in the railway campaign, the town finally received some good news.
-The September 26, 1879 edition of the Echo reported on its front page that on September 22, contracts had been awarded for the construction of the Stratford and Huron Railway from Listowel to Wiarton.
+The Echo's September 26, 1879 edition reported on its front page that on September 22, contracts had been awarded for the construction of the Stratford and Huron Railway from Listowel to Wiarton.

 In order to receive the bonuses, set out in the contract, construction went at a furious pace.
 On November 29, 1881, track-layers reached Wiarton and at 6:00 pm the same day, a locomotive hauling a few flat cars entered the town amid great jubilation.
 However, regular train service did not begin until the next year on August 1.

 As the Wiarton Ontario's first newspaper had predicted the railway had a positive impact on the community.
 For the next two decades Wiarton's economy grew.